 Courses Not Eligible for Transfer

-Berklee does not accept courses in the following fields: computer science, engineering, physical education and courses tailored for a specific vocation, included but not limited to auto mechanics, law, nursing or optometry.
+Berklee does not accept courses in the following fields: computer science, engineering, and physical education, and courses tailored for a specific vocation, included but not limited to auto mechanics, law, nursing, or optometry.